-Students interested in the pre-medical track in psychology (psych-premed) should discuss this with their academic advisor to determine specific academic and curricular needs and requirements.
+Students interested in the pre-medical track in psychology will complete the requirements detailed in the Psychology (BS) General Track, along with specific course sequences of Biology, Chemistry, and Physics.
+Eligible students should discuss this concentration with their academic advisor(s) to determine specific academic and curricular needs and requirements.